QUOTES-Meghan and Harry on racism in UK royal family, suicidal thoughts and walking away | Sports-Games

 "I've never blindsided my grandmother, I have too much respect for her."
 Asked where the story came from, he said: "I'd hazard a guess that it probably could have come from within the institution."

-"By that point, I took matters into my own hands, it was like, I needed to do this for my family.
+"By that point I took matters into my own hands, it was like, I needed to do this for my family.
 This is not a surprise to anybody.
-It's really sad that it's got to this point, but I've got to do something for my own mental health, my wife's, and for Archie's as well."
-Harry, on media behavior echoing that his mother Princess Diana faced before her death in a Paris car crash in 1997:
+It's really sad that it's got to this point, but I've got to do something for my own mental health, my wife's and for Archie's as well."
+Harry, on media behaviour echoing that his mother Princess Diana faced before her death in a Paris car crash in 1997:

 "I think she would feel very angry with how this has panned out and very sad.
 But ultimately, all she's ever wanted is for us to be happy."
 Meghan, on a newspaper story that she made Prince William's wife Kate cry over flower girls' dresses before Meghan and Harry's wedding: